katilingban/ppitables/cran-comments.md

+# Resubmission - 3 March 2018
+This is a resubmission.
+In this version, I have added examples on usage of each of the country PPI tables as suggested by CRAN.

+I have run checks given all these changes with results below:

+## Test environments
+* local OS X install, R 3.4.3
+* ubuntu 12.04 (on travis-ci), R 3.4.2
+* local ubuntu 16.04 install, R 3.4.3
+* win-builder (devel and release)
+* windows (on appveyor), R 3.4.3

+## R CMD check results

+0 errors | 0 warnings | 1 note

+* This is a new release.

+## Reverse dependencies
+This is a new release, so there are no reverse/downstream dependencies.

-## Resubmission - 2 March 2018
+# Resubmission - 2 March 2018
-This is resubmission.
+This is a resubmission.
 In this version, the following changes have been made based on CRAN comments made to previous submission:

 * "this country-specific references for the PPI will change over time, right?